irene-joseph/irene-joseph/README.md

 - 👀 I'm interested in the field of AI & ML
 - 🌱 I’m currently learning WEB DEVELOPMENT
 - 📫 How to reach me :arrow_right: Email: irene_joseph@outlook.com , Twitter: @IreneJ0seph
-- ⚡ Fun fact: I like to sleep during the day and work during the night!
+- ⚡ (not-so)Fun fact: I like to sleep during the day and work during the night!